isabella232/kitchen-ci/source/blog/2015-04-24-test-kitchen-1-4-0-release-notes.html.md

 For the vast majority of open source Drivers in the wild, current behavior is maintained as they all inherit from `Kitchen::Driver::SSHBase`.
 This class has been cemented to preserve its current behavior, and Test Kitchen will invoke the `#setup` and `#verify` methods for these Drivers.

-A future deprecation process may remote the `SSHBase` backwards compatibility, but not without plenty of lead time and warning.
-Due to the constraints of semantic versioning, by definition, this wouldn't occur before a 2.x codebase release.

-### (Backwards Compatibility) Backfilling Transport support for Driver::SSHBase

-A lot of work has been done to provide backwards compatibility for the SSHBase Driver superclass upon which most existing drivers are based.
-The `Kitchen::SSH` object is swapped out for a newly-wired Transport which for the moment is assumed to be `Transport::Ssh`.
-No existing methods are removed, no existing method signatures are modified.
-There are 3 remaining methods which are meant to be used with `Kitchen::SSH`:

-* `#run_remote` uses a `Kitchen::SSH` connection and rescues the relevant exceptions
-* `#transfer_path` also uses a `Kitchen::SSH` connection and rescues the relevant exceptions
-* `#build_ssh_args` returns an Array structure used to populate the `Kitchen::SSH` constructor

-These above methods are preserved as-is for Driver subclasses which may call them.

-### (Backwards Compatibility) Preserve Busser's `#setup_cmd`, `#run_cmd`, & `#sync_cmd`

-Here are the implementation details for these methods (intended only to preserve behavior for external code that directly invoke old Busser methods):

-* `#setup_cmd` - will call `#install_command` to preserve behavior
-* `#run_cmd` - will call `#run_command` to preserve behavior
-* `#sync_cmd` - will log a warning message to the end user to let them know that this method no longer transfers files

-There are (hopefully) very few instances where custom code will directly invoke these methods, but they are here just in case.

 ### Add Platform `:os_type` for instance path type hinting

 A new configurable attribute is introduced to a Platform entry called `:os_type`.
 For example: